gavincabbage/chiv/README.md

 ```

 For multiple uploads using the same database and S3 clients, construct an `Archiver`.
 Options provided during
-construction can be overridden in individual archival calls.
+construction of an `Archiver` can be overridden in individual archival calls.

 ```go
 a := chiv.NewArchiver(db, uploader, chiv.WithFormat(chiv.YAML))